 After the wildlife causing damage is identified, control techniques can be chosen appropriately according to the species involved.
 The wrong control methods can harm the animal.
 For example, use of traps and poisonous baits in the wrong situation can teach the wildlife that the method of control is harmful.
 This will make controlling the animal more difficult even after using the correct method.

 What Should You Do?

-There are four steps that can result in a successful nuisance wildlife management program.
-They include:
+There are four steps that can result in a successful nuisance wildlife management program:

 - Correctly identifying the species that are causing the problem.

 - Modifying the habitat by making the space less attractive to the nuisance animal.

 - Use a control technique that is relevant to the location, environmental conditions and the time of year.